awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch-v2-install.md

 # Install the latest version of EC2Launch v2<a name="ec2launch-v2-install"></a>

 EC2Launch v2 is currently available by download, by installation from SSM Distributor, and on all supported Windows AMIs\.
+If you want to install EC2Launch v2 on a Windows AMI that currently has EC2Config or EC2Launch \(v1\) installed, follow the steps for [migrating to EC2Launch v2](ec2launch-v2-migrate.md)\.
+Prior versions of the launch service will not be removed unless you migrate to the new version\.

 **Download**
 To install the latest version of EC2Launch v2, download the service from the following locations: